 I received my PhD from the University of Cambridge (2002), and first class honours in engineering and a bachelors in science from the University of Queensland (1996 and 1994).
-I'm a Chartered Engineer and Fellow of the Institution of Chemical Engineers (IChemE) and Engineers Australia (IEAust) and a member of the Australian Institute of Company Directors.
+I'm a Chartered Engineer and Fellow of the Institution of Chemical Engineers (IChemE), Institution of Civil Engineers (ICE) and Engineers Australia (IEAust) and a member of the Australian Institute of Company Directors.

 Throughout my career I've worked at the interface between industry and academia.
 I'm an expert in disruptive innovation, with deep expertise of digital technologies, IoT, advanced materials & nanotechnology, robotics, automation, AI, big data, the future of work, biomimetics, sustainability, green engineering, smart cities and technology incubation and acceleration.

 The Australian Financial Review recently described my Laing O'Rourke lab as "Resembling something like the futuristic lab of James Bond's eccentric Q character, ... it is a playroom of robotic arms, 3D printers, cyborg-like exoskeletons and digital screens."